privacyguides/privacyguides.org/includes/abbreviations.en.md

 *[2FA]: 2-Factor Authentication
 *[ADB]: Android Debug Bridge
 *[AOSP]: Android Open Source Project
-*[attack surface]: The attack surface of software or hardware is the sum of the different places an unauthorized user (the "attacker") can try to enter data to or extract data from.
 *[AVB]: Android Verified Boot
 *[CLI]: Command Line Interface
 *[CSV]: Comma-Separated Values